 - Don’t be shy about cold calling

-All good advice.
-But what we haven’t seen in the articles we’ve scanned and podcasts we’ve heard is a true off-market multifamily acquisition deal flow process.
+While this is all good advice.
+What we haven’t seen nor heard is a true off-market multifamily acquisition deal flow process.
 During the past several years, we’ve refined our efforts into a 5-step deal flow process, which we are going to share with you.
 But first, some background:

 Like many active real estate investors, Smartland founder Vadim Kleyner started off in the single-family renovate-to-rent (SFR) business with the purchase of a single home.
 In fact, he was one of the first to build an SFR business on a large scale.
 In 2014, he sold off a substantial portion of those assets to focus on multifamily investment properties under the Smartland brand.